Macquarie River rafts

 What types of debris have we been collecting?

-We have removed a variety of human-made debris from Raft 1 including gas bottles, plastic bottles, a tyre, a hot water system, a box freezer, plastic drums, hard and soft plastics, glass, polystyrene and chemical containers.
+Human-made debris removed from Raft 1 to date includes plastic drums, hard and soft plastics, glass, polystyrene and a box freezer.
 Woody debris including willow has also been removed from Raft 1.

 Drone surveillance

-Please be aware, you may notice drones in the vicinity of the works between 19-30 April 2024.
+Please be aware, you may notice drones in the vicinity of the works between now and the end of April 2024.
 The drones are operated by Surf Life Saving NSW and are assisting us in identifying debris in the Macquarie River, between Warren (Top) Weir and Marebone Weir in Warren.